AlexJReid/blog/content/posts/bigtable-filtering/index.md

 ### Power sets

 The first option is to port the [original DynamoDB solution](/posts/dynamodb-efficient-filtering/) to Bigtable.
-In other words, we would duplicate a comment a large number times with different row keys to support all access patterns.
+In other words, duplicate a comment a large number times with different row keys to support all access patterns.

 Although simple to implement, this approach will have a higher maintenance overhead than the DynamoDB version.
 There is no equivalent of DynamoDB Streams to create the projections in an event-driven manner, meaning this work has to be pushed out to the client program.

-It would be possible to accept changes into a PubSub topic and have Cloud Functions or Cloud Run to update Cloud Bigtable.
-This has the drawback of making comment submission fire and forget: the comment will be accepted onto the topic, but will not be confirmed as having been written to the table.
+It would be possible to accept changes into a PubSub topic and have Cloud Functions or Cloud Run update Cloud Bigtable.
+This has the drawback of making comment submission fire and forget: the comment will be accepted onto the topic, but will not be confirmed as having been written to the database.

 ### Regular expression row filter

-Within reason, filters in Cloud Bigtable are more acceptable than with DynamoDB. **The big difference with Bigtable is the fact that a capacity increment is a single node.
+Within reason, filters in Cloud Bigtable can be used more freely. **The big difference with Bigtable is the fact that a capacity increment is a single node.
 It is a _sunk cost_, so reading tens of thousands of rows maybe does not matter, when a single node is capable of scanning up to 220mb/sec.** Of course, this inefficiency will catch up with us as volume and concurrent access increases.
 Node resources are not infinite and scanning excessively will make query performance less predictable.

 This solution differs as instead of creating many projections, we rely on row filters over a partition of comments for a product.
 By providing a start and end key, Bigtable will only scan rows relating to the relevant product. **This effectively partitions our data set so that we only scan comments for a given product.** If the key also contains the language, the query becomes more selective as only those rows will be scanned.